Support Testing in the Huge Object Model: Overview of our proofs

-This proof cannot be applied immediately to all adaptive algorithms, since in general, for every individual sample, the ratio between the actual number of queries and the maximum number of queries is unbounded.
-To overcome this issue, we use two methods.
+This construction cannot immediately be applied to adaptive algorithms, since they can use adaptivity to avoid wasting queries on the anchor element.
+To overcome this issue, we use two additional methods.
 The first one is using very short strings, that is, we focus on distributions over $\{0,1\}^{O(\log m)}$ that are $\eps$-far from having $m$ elements in their support (later we prove that the bound also holds for arbitrarily large $n$ using a simple repetition technique).
 The second method involves using shared-secret code ensembles \cite{beflr2020} that guarantee, in an appropriate setting, that if the algorithm makes less than $O(\log m)$ queries in an individual sample, then it gathers no information at all.
-This way, for every individual sample, the algorithm either behaves similarly to a non-adaptive algorithm or makes at least a fixed portion of the maximum number of queries (and then we are done).
+This way, for every individual sample, the algorithm either behaves similarly to a non-adaptive algorithm or makes at least a fixed portion of the maximum number of queries.
+The exact argument requires a careful analysis of the decision tree of the algorithm.